The Bivariate regular variation of randomly weighted sums revisited in the presence of interdependence: Introduction

+With respect to direction (ii), we know only a few contributions on one-dimensional set up, see for example \cite{yang:leipus:siaulys:2012}, \cite{yang:wang:leipus:siaulys:2013}.
+Additionally, these contributions possess mostly theoretical motivation, but the independence of random weights $\{(\Theta_i,\,\Delta_i),\,i \in \bbn\}$ makes then practically problematic in applications of usual risk models (discrete-time risk models with insurance and financial risks).
+As was mentioned in \cite[Sec.
+5]{chen:cheng:zheng:2025}, the direction (ii) in two-dimensional set up is very challenging.

+In this paper we focus in direction (ii), in fact complementing direction (i) for $BRV$, that was given in \cite{chen:yang:2019}.
+Furthermore, we provide an application in ruin probability of an insurer, who faces credit risk.
+Such an application gives the essence of the contribution of direction (ii) in actuarial science.

-We have to recognize that the modern insurance companies can not operate with only one risky portfolio, and this brings up the need for study of multivariate risk models.
-But also we feel necessary to take into account the essential dependence betweeen the insurance and financial risks, from where we get motivated to examine the closure properties of $BRV$ for the pair $(S_n^{\Theta},\,T_n^{\Delta})$, with $n \in \bbn$, under a weak dependence structure among the random variables $X_i$, $\Theta_i$, $Y_i$, $\Delta_i$, that contains independence as a special case, and also allows the vectors $(X_i,Y_i)$ and $(\Theta_{i}\,\, \Delta_{i})$ to have arbitrarily dependent components in such a way that we achieve generalization of the results by \cite{chen:yang:2019}.
-We should recall that the simultaneous dependence between the main random variables $(X,\,Y)$, but also the dependence of them with the random weights $(\Theta,\, \Delta)$ is called interdependence, as it appears in \cite{konstantinides:leipus:passalidis:siaulys:2024}, where the uni-variate asymptotic behavior of $S_n^{\Theta}$ was studied, see also in \cite{chen:cheng:2024} for similar studies on interdependence.
+We feel as necessary to take into account the essential dependence between the primary random variables and random weights from direction (ii) (as we shall show in Sec. $6$), from where we get motivated to examine the closure properties of $BRV$ for the pair $(S_n^{\Theta},\,T_n^{\Delta})$, with $n \in \bbn \cup \{\infty\}$, under a weak dependence structure among the random variables $X_i$, $\Theta_i$, $Y_i$, $\Delta_i$, that contains independence as a special case, and also allows the vectors $(X_i,Y_i)$ and $(\Theta_{i}\,\, \Delta_{i})$ to have arbitrarily dependent components.
+We should recall that the simultaneous dependence between the main random variables $(X,\,Y)$, but also the dependence of them with the random weights $(\Theta,\, \Delta)$ is called interdependence, as it appears in \cite{konstantinides:leipus:passalidis:siaulys:2024}, where the one-dimensional asymptotic behavior of $S_n^{\Theta}$ was studied, see also \cite{chen:cheng:2024} for similar studies on interdependence.

-Nevertheless, we meet very often the interdependence effect in multivariate risk models and in risk measures with dependent portfolios, see for example in \cite{fougeres:mercadier:2012}, \cite{cheng:konstantinides:wang:2024}, \cite{konstantinides:passalidis:2024a}.
+Nevertheless, we meet very often the interdependence effect in multivariate risk models and in risk measures with dependent portfolios, see for example \cite{fougeres:mercadier:2012}, \cite{cheng:konstantinides:wang:2024}, \cite{konstantinides:passalidis:2024a}.
 However, in all these papers was considered only the standard case of multivariate regular variation.